-- First checked bag free for you and up to eight companions on your itinerary.
+- First checked bag free for you and up to eight companions on your itinerary on Delta.

-- Up to $100 Delta flight credit when you spend $10,000 or more on your card within a calendar year.
+- $100 Delta flight credit when you spend $10,000 or more on your card within a calendar year.

 - 20% back on in-flight purchases when you pay with your credit card.